spaquet/docker-alpine-mailcatcher/README.md

 Once the installation has completed with success you can run the following command `docker images` and you should see the following output (with more or less line depending on the number of containers already installed on your computer)<br>
 ![](images/MailCatcher_sc_001.png)

+### Access Token
+Docker users using 2FA might encounter the following error message: `Error response from daemon: Head "https://registry-1.docker.io/v2/stpaquet/alpinemailcatcher/manifests/latest": unauthorized: please use personal access token to login`

+In that case they must follow the following procedure [to set up an access token.](https://docs.docker.com/docker-hub/access-tokens/).

+Once the access token created, they must login to their docker machine: `docker login --username <username>` and enter their access token when prompted.

 ### Run it ...
 There are different options when it comes to running this images.
 Here are our most favorite ones: